hasibulhshovo/Flappy-Birds-Visit-to-IUBAT/README.md

 # Flappy-Birds-Visit-to-IUBAT

 ## Description:
 This is a Flappy Bird game made in python using pygame.
+I have used angry bird instead of flappy bird for an assignment.

 ## How to play
 1. Install Python 3.8.X from [here](https://www.python.org/downloads/)